kylegrantlucas/platform-exercise/README.md

 * [pq](https://github.com/lib/pq) - A pure-go postgres driver, used as the backing driver for sql.DB
 * [jwt](https://github.com/pascaldekloe/jwt/) - A library providing a full JWT implementation with fun things like parsing to headers
 * [pwned-passwords](https://github.com/mattevans/pwned-passwords) - A go library for checking against the HaveIBeenPwned database
+* [sqlmock](https://github.com/DATA-DOG/go-sqlmock) An awesome library for mocking SQL request for testing the persistence layer

 ## Requirements